 Indigenous Incarceration is a big problem in the United States.

 Native Americans are twice as likely to be incarcerated as Whites and have a 69% chance of recidivism or likelihood of reoffending.
-In Washington State, Native Americans make up 2.5% of all custodial sentences even though they make up only 1.1% of the population.
+In Washington State, Native Americans comprise 2.5% of all custodial sentences.
+For clarity, Indigenous Americans only make up only 1.1% of the population.

-This is a trend seen in Indian Country nationwide.
+Furthermore, this trend is seen in Indian Country nationwide which makes programs like HEAL especially relevant.
 It’s a problem that starts in the juvenile system where Native Americans are grossly overrepresented according to population size.
-In some communities, many sentenced end up in adult facilities because there are no juvenile options.
+In some communities, many natives sentenced end up in adult facilities because there are no juvenile options.

 Hope and brotherhood through the drum.